Gagauzia: Independent Moldova

 Support for the Soviet Union remained high in Gagauzia, with a referendum in March 1991 returning an almost unanimous vote in favour of remaining part of the USSR.
 Many Gagauz supported the Moscow coup attempt in August 1991, and in September the same year, Transnistria declared its independence, thus further straining relations with the government of Moldova.
 But, when the Moldovan parliament voted on independence on 27 August 1991, six of the 12 Gagauz deputies in the Moldovan parliament voted in favour, while the other six abstained.
 The Moldovan government began to pay more attention to minority rights.
 The economic dependence of Gagauzia on the rest of Moldova, and the Moldovan army's inability to defeat Transnistria, created reasons for compromise on both sides.

 In February 1994, President Mircea Snegur promised autonomy to the Gagauz, but opposed independence.
 He was also opposed to the suggestion that Moldova become a federal state made up of three republics: Moldova, Gagauzia, and Transnistria.

 In 1994, the Parliament of Moldova awarded to "the people of Gagauzia" (through the adoption of the new Constitution of Moldova) the right of "external self-determination".
-On 23 December 1994, the Parliament of the Republic of Moldova accepted the "Law on the Special Legal Status of Gagauzia" (Gagauz Yeri).
+On 23 December 1994, the Parliament of the Republic of Moldova accepted the "Law on the Special Legal Status of Gagauzia".
 The law entered into force on 14 January 1995, resolving the dispute peacefully.
 23 December is now a Gagauz holiday.
 Gagauzia is now a "national-territorial autonomous unit" with three official languages: Romanian, Gagauz, and Russian.

 Communes with over 50% ethnic Gagauz held referendums where a simple majority was required to join the autonomous region.
 Communes with fewer Gagauz could have referendums if they were requested by one-third of the population.
 Following the 5 March 1995 referendum, three towns and 26 communes were included in the Autonomous Gagauz Territory.
 Gheorghe Tabunșcic was elected to serve as the Governor (Guvernator, Başkan) of Gagauzia for a four-year term, as were the deputies of the local parliament, "The People's Assembly" (Halk Topluşu), with Petru Pașalî as chairman.